 At St. Joseph's, we assess each pupil's current skills and levels of attainment on entry to school, building on information from their nursery setting.
 We also consider if a pupil may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments we may need to make for them.

-Class teachers, supported by the Senior Leadership Team, make regular assessments of progress for all pupils.
+Class teachers, supported by the Senior Leadership Team, make regular assessments of progress for all pupils and receive SEND updates and training to ensure learning needs are met.

 Identification and assessment of pupils' SEND will include: